top of page

 Child Therapeutic Counselling Case Study Support Module

 This module is delivered over fifteen evenings of online lectures, group work seminars, peer mentor groups and engages students in collaborative reflection and dialogue.
-The course includes tutor led break out groups and peer mentoring groups on all the subjects covered on the course which revise and consolidate the full training.
+This is also accompanied by the site of integration which commences on year two with two evenings a month.
+Students are required to attend at least once a month to ensure they are integrating theory and practice as well as gaining learning support.
+The course includes tutor led break out groups and peer mentoring groups on all the subjects covered on the course which revise and consolidate the full training in Child Therapeutic Counselling.
 The course is structured to enable students to work through each of the sections in the case study research in chronological order and to receive cumulative and well as summative feedback on their written work.
 The case study is a piece of professional research which requires evidence of professional ethical standards and an integration of knowledge and experience as applied to child therapeutic counselling practice.
+This also includes an audit of all course requirements.

 Childs Pyschologist